Why does content quality matter?

 In short, because your SEO depends on it.
 And, ultimately, so do your customers.

 In fact, website content is about quality and quantity, and you can be sure that Google knows whether yours is up to standards or not.
-When a search engine crawls your website, it’s not just assessing whether your page is compliant or non-compliant; it’s also assessing the content of your page and how well it relates to a searcher’s potential query.
+When a search engine crawls your website, it’s not just assessing whether your page is indexable or non-indexable; it’s also assessing the content of your page and how well it relates to a searcher’s potential query.
 Google won’t serve their users search results with thin content that doesn’t answer their question or meet their needs.

 In a Search Engine’s eyes, they want to ensure that they’re evaluating and delivering high-quality content to each search query a user makes.

 What makes content high- or low-quality?